Canon 70D vs Sony A7R II

 Review summary: Canon 70D vs Sony A7R II

 So what is the bottom line?
 Is there a clear favorite between the Canon 70D and the Sony A7R II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 70D: